Search

 Chronic Venous Insufficiency Treatment

 Treatment can be suggested based on the stage of disease the patient is facing.
 In the early stages of CVI, the main goal is to prevent additional pain on behalf of the patient.
 Modifications such as diet change and increased mobility, along with the use of wearing compression hose, may allow for improvements to manifest.
-The addition of medications to a patient daily “prescription” may ease symptoms and prolong the further development of the disease process.
 In more serious cases, procedures can be performed to deal with the troubled vein using thermal or chemical ablation to close the abnormal vein and reduce pressure on the system.

 Chronic Venous Insufficiency Prevention